-Mental health has risen to the top of the priorities for Kent State of Wellness, Dr. Kulics says.
+Mental health has risen to the top of the priorities for Kent State of Well-being, Dr. Kulics says.
 As a result, Kent State has taken a variety of paths to lead students toward positive mental health.

 Now that the university has mental health practitioners serving students within its eight campus system, the clinicians meet regularly to talk about the issues students are facing and, most important, to discuss the trends that emerge.
 “We aren’t just deciding what our students need,” Dr. Kulics says.
 “We are hearing from students what their needs are.”

 A key goal of the university’s mental health mission is to prevent suicides, she says.
 Kent State is in the middle of a multi-year partnership with the JED Foundation, a nonprofit that specializes in emotional health and suicide prevention among teens making the transition to adulthood.

 The foundation has taken an active role in assessing the mental health services offered by Kent State, looking for gaps and making recommendations about how to improve services, including policy, programs and staffing changes.

 Ms. Celko says the Kent Campus also is trying to re-establish its chapter of Active Minds, a national nonprofit organization that operates on college campuses to support mental health awareness and education for students.

 The organization honored Kent State in May with its Active Minds Healthy Campus Award, which recognizes schools that are taking a campus-wide, public health approach to promoting the physical and mental well-being of students.